 The point of this exercise — and the indication of a perfect tune — is to produce a clean bullet hole with three clean cuts showing where the vanes have passed through the paper.
 Keep in mind, there will be little or no cuts when shooting feather fletching.

 Before you start, you should carefully consult an arrow manufacturer’s chart to assure you of the proper spine for all factors involved (draw length, arrow weight and point weight).

-A right-hand tear (lower-right tear) indicates an arrow that is too stiff, owns too little point weight, an arrow rest that is adjusted too close to the sight window of the riser, or that you aren’t shooting enough draw weight.
-To solve the problem, choose an arrow with a lighter deflection/spine (400 instead of 340, for instance), cut that arrow longer, use a heavier point (125-grain instead of 100-grain, as an example), adjust the arrow rest away from the riser, or add draw weight by tightening the limb bolts — evenly, and only when possible.
+A right-hand tear (lower-right tear) indicates an arrow that is too stiff, owns too little point weight, an arrow rest that is adjusted too close to the sight window of the riser or that you aren’t shooting enough draw weight.
+To solve the problem, choose an arrow with a lighter deflection/spine (400 instead of 340, for instance), cut that arrow longer, use a heavier point (125-grain instead of 100-grain, for example), adjust the arrow rest away from the riser or add draw weight by tightening the limb bolts — evenly, and only when possible.

-A left-hand tear (lower-left tear) indicates an arrow that’s not stiff enough (or too long), too much point weight, or an arrow rest adjusted too far away from the riser sight window.
-This situation is solved by shortening the arrow (but not so much a broadhead will contact the rest arms), choosing a lighter point (100 instead of 125, for instance), moving the rest arms closer to the riser, or decreasing draw weight by loosening the limb bolts evenly.
+A left-hand tear (lower-left tear) indicates an arrow that’s not stiff enough (or too long) or has too much point weight, or an arrow rest that’s adjusted too far away from the riser sight window.
+This situation is solved by shortening the arrow (but not so much that a broadhead will contact the rest arms), choosing a lighter point (100-grain instead of 125-grain, for instance), moving the rest arms closer to the riser or decreasing draw weight by loosening the limb bolts evenly.